 - Add anti-chlorine solution according to recommended dosage to your tap-water to remove harmful chlorine and chloramine.

 - Turn on the filter and allow the water to run for 15 minutes before adding Beneficial Bacteria.
 The beneficial bacteria will help to break down harmful toxins produced by the fishes.

 6. Allow Tank to mature (establish Nitrogen Cycle).You might have heard about "cycling" a tank or letting a tank "mature".
 Actually what these means is to allow a colony of beneficial bacterias to establish within your tank and filter, and they will help breakdown toxic Ammonia and Nitrite.
 Most fish deaths occur in the first 2 weeks due to Ammonia and/or Nitrite poisoning, thus it is not recommended to skip this step.
-(We'll be devoting a section to Nitrogen Cycle, so watch out for the updates here!)
+Read more Aquarium Nitrogen Cycle.

 7. Testing your water.Water tests are an integral part of fishkeeping as it helps to let us know we are doing things right.
 Test kits allow hobbyists to test for different parameters, e.g. Ammonia, Nitrite, Nitrate, pH, etc.

 - We use aquarium test kits that helps measure Ammonia and Nitrite levels to check if our tank is "cycled" or "matured".

 - Test your water for Ammonia and Nitrite, and the result we are looking for is zero level of Ammonia and Nitrite.
 Now your tank is ready for their first inhabitants!